National Indigenous History Month

 National Indigenous Peoples Day takes place on the summer solstice, June 21.
 It’s a special occasion to learn more about the rich and diverse cultures, voices, experiences and histories of First Nations, Inuit and Métis peoples.

-The Town of Pelham is situated on the traditional territory of the Haudenosaunee and Anishinaabe peoples, many of whom continue to live and work here today.
-This territory is covered by the Upper Canada Treaties and is within the land protected by the Dish With One Spoon Wampum agreement.
-Today, this gathering place is home to many First Nations, Métis, and Inuit peoples and acknowledging reminds us that our great standard of living is directly related to the resources and friendships of Indigenous peoples.
+The Town of Pelham is situated on treaty land, steeped in the rich history of the First Nations such as the Hatiwendaronk, Haudenosaunee and the Anishinaabe, including the Mississaugas of the Credit First Nation.
+This territory is covered by the Upper Canada Treaties and is protected by the Dish With One Spoon Wampum Agreement.
+Today, many First Nations, Métis, and Inuit people from across Turtle Island live and work in Niagara.
+The Town of Pelham stands in solidarity with all Indigenous peoples, past and present, acknowledging that our high standard of living is a result of the resources and lasting friendship of Indigenous peoples.

 Learning about Indigenous peoples, places and experiences is a step forward each Canadian can take on the path to reconciliation.